makrai/notes/koromilas21-multimod-emo-survey.md

     * hE the third attention step results in a worse performance compared to that achieved by MHA-2
-* A mix of traditional fusion techniques seems to be effective when combined with strong segment feature representations, as shown in [55].
-More
+* A mix of traditional fusion techniques seems to be effective when combined with strong segment feature representations, as shown in [55]
   * apply SOTA techniques for unimodal representations with the use of
-    * ALBERT [42] embeddings for the text modality.
-As for the
+    * ALBERT [42] embeddings for the text modality
     * audio modality a spectrogram is calculated for every audio segment and passed through a CNN in order to learn the unimodal representation
       * The sequence of segmented features is the input to a Bi-LSTM and a